 However - if your book isn't published yet, and you're looking to avoid pitfalls (your book doesn't have to be bland, problematic, or irrelevant!), book a consultation and I can give you advice on how to make the kind of book I'd LOVE to feature in Books for Littles.

-Even if you hire me for a consult or become a patreon supporter - assume I won't feature your book here.
+Even if you hire me for a consult or contribute to support this site - assume I won't feature your book here.
 Our shared goal is to raise kind & courageous kids, not to direct our community to makers with the most cash to spare.

 "Hi!
 I'm sliding into your DMs to tell you that I have a problem with / really enjoy [BOOK TITLE]."